 We are a development stage company with no commercial products.
-Our primary product candidate is in the process of being developed, and will require additional clinical development and investment before it could potentially be commercialized.
+Our primary product candidate is in the process of being developed, and will require additional investment before it could potentially be commercialized.
 As a result, we have not generated any revenue from operations since inception, and we have incurred substantial net losses to date.
+While as of December 17, 2018, we believe that our current cash on hand will meet our anticipated cash requirements into the third quarter of fiscal 2019, depending upon additional input from EU and US regulatory authorities, we may need to raise additional capital prior to the third quarter of Fiscal 2019.
+For example, on December 18, 2017, we voluntarily withdrew a 510(k) notification for AC5 Topical Gel after receiving questions from the FDA for which an adequately comprehensive response could not be provided within the FDA's congressionally-mandated 90-day review period.
+While on October 1, 2018, we announced that we both completed the necessary steps required to re-file our 510(k) submission for our AC5TM Topical Gel, and filed a 510(k) submission during the third calendar quarter, the resubmission process required us to expend a minimum of \$100,000 that we had not previously anticipated spending.

-While as of November 14, 2017, we believe that our current cash on hand will meet our anticipated cash requirements into the fourth quarter of Fiscal 2018, depending upon additional input from EU and US regulatory authorities, as well as our potential for additional regulatory filing(s), approval(s) and allowance(s) in 2017 and 2018, we will need to raise additional capital prior to the fourth quarter of Fiscal 2018.
-In any event, during or prior to the fourth quarter of Fiscal 2018, we will need to obtain additional cash to continue operations and fund our planned future operations, which include research and development of our primary product candidate, seeking regulatory approval for that product candidate, and pursuing its commercialization in the U.S., Europe and other markets.
+In any event, during or prior to the third quarter of Fiscal 2019, we will need to obtain additional cash to continue operations and fund our planned future operations, which include research and development of our primary product candidate, seeking regulatory approval for that product candidate, and pursuing its commercialization in the U.S., Europe and other markets.
 Those circumstances raise substantial doubt about our ability to continue as a going concern.